PREAMBLE AND SUMMARY

-Brief information on main uranium sites is given below:
+Brief information on the main uranium sites is given below:

 Poços de Caldas site

-The closure of the Poços de Caldas Unit in 1997 brought to an end the exploitation of a low grade ore deposit, which produced vast amounts of waste rock.
+The closure of the Poços de Caldas unit in 1997 brought to an end the exploitation of a low grade ore deposit, which produced vast amounts of waste rock.
 Studies for proper decommissioning are being conducted by INB.
-The operational costs of collecting, pumping and treating acid drainage were estimated to be US$ 610 000 per year.
-With the end of the mine exploitation, INB in the first half of last decade used the industrial facilities for other projects such as monazite chemical processing and rare earth production.
-The project was aborted some years after owing to market reasons.
+The operational costs of collecting, pumping and treating acid drainage were estimated to be US $610 000 per year.
+With the end of the mine exploitation, in the first half of the last decade INB used the industrial facilities for other projects such as monazite chemical processing and rare earth production.
+The project was aborted some years later owing to market reasons.

-Feasibility studies and basic planning for Caetité Unit expansion have been carried out.
-The expansion will increase annual production capacity, which will double current production levels.
-The cost of expansion is estimated to be US$ 90.0 million.
+Feasibility studies and basic planning for expansion of the Caetité unit have been carried out.
+The expansion will increase its annual production capacity, which will double current production levels.
+The cost of expansion is estimated to be US $90.0 million.

-Since the Cachoeira mine is exhausted as an open pit and awaits the commissioning of an underground mine, the new project for an open pit mine at the Engenho deposit is underway, expected to start production in 2020.
+Since the Cachoeira mine is exhausted as an open pit and awaits the commissioning of an underground mine, the new project for an open pit mine at the Engenho deposit is underway.

-Whereas full capacity in the enrichment process at national level has not yet been achieved, the goal of INB continues to be achieving self-sufficiency, as is already the case in the subsequent phases of the nuclear fuel cycle.
-The plans point to an installed capacity capable of fully meeting the needs of ANGRA 1 and ANGRA 2 by 2033, and encompassing the needs of the future reactor ANGRA 3 by 2037.
+Whereas full capacity in the enrichment process at national level has not yet been achieved, the goal of INB continues to be self-sufficiency, as is already the case in the subsequent phases of the nuclear fuel cycle.
+The plans point to an installed capacity capable of fully meeting the needs of Angra 1 and Angra 2 by 2033, and encompassing the needs of the future reactor Angra 3 by 2037.
 The future increase of the capacity will depend on technical evaluations and availability of financial resources.

 The Nuclear Fuel Factory (FCN) is located at Resende, state of Rio de Janeiro, and comprises three units (i.e. UO2 powder reconversion, pellet manufacturing and nuclear fuel assembly).
-The annual capacity for each plant is 160 metric tonnes for UO2 powder, 120 tonnes for pelletizing units and 240 tonnes for fuel manufacturing.
+The annual capacity for each plant is 160 metric tonnes for UO2 powder, 120 tonnes for the pelletizing units and 240 tonnes for fuel manufacturing.
 The reconversion and pelletizing units started commercial operation in 2000, while the assembly plant has been in operation since 1982.
 The FCN plant also produces components for nuclear fuel, such as top and bottom nozzles, for its own needs and for export.
-The fuel engineering capacity for supporting the activities of INB has been developed and culminated in the design of a new advanced fuel for the Angra 1 reactor, in a joint programme with KNFC Korea and Westinghouse from the United States of America.
+The fuel engineering capacity for supporting the activities of INB has been developed and culminated in the design of a new advanced fuel for the Angra 1 reactor, in a joint programme with KNFC from the Republic of Korea and Westinghouse from the United States of America.